ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 | MS5607       | barometer                            |
 +--------------+--------------------------------------+

+### DDPG Algorithm

+The algorithm used in this project is the Deep Deterministic Policy Gradient algorithm, which concurrently learns a Q-function and a policy.

+`FIXME: deeper explanation here.`

+### Gazebo Simulation Environment

+This project uses Gazebo to run a simulated environment of the Clover.
+Gazebo is an open source tool for simulating robotics.
+It simulates the dynamics of actuation of robotic systems.
+COEX has developed a simulation environment that can be used in Gazebo for simulating the Clover.

 ## Theory

+### Quadcopter Dynamics

 With the earth's reference frame as $R^{E}$ and the quadcopter's body's reference frame as $R^{b}$, the *attitude* of the quadcopter is known by the